-- 2.33.
+- advisory alternative route signage, and encourage stationary motorists to turn-off engines, again through signage. - 2.33.
 The Parish is served by the London to Brighton railway line which runs north-south, with a station located within the centre of Hassocks village.
 There are typically 3 trains per hour in each direction during the day.
 The station serves a rural hinterland and as a result, there is extensive commuter parking in and around the vicinity of the station. - 2.34.
 There is a limited number of bus routes that serve the Parish.
 The majority operate along the A273, with a relatively limited service within and around the main built up area.
 The main routes operate on an hourly basis during the day. - 2.35.
 There is an extensive Public Rights of Way (PRoW) network within the Parish, and this includes access to, and within, the SDNP.
 These are used by walkers, cyclists and horse-riders.

-Chapter 3 Vision and Objectives
+Chapter 3Vision and Objectives